Requirements for Graduation

+Approved programs have been selected by individual departments to allow students to transfer credit toward the Colgate degree and a complete list of available programs may be found on the Colgate off-campus study application site (colgate.edu/OCS).
 Students are bound by the academic regulations and registration requirements of their approved program sponsor and host institution in addition to those of Colgate University.
 Students are expected to enroll in pre-approved courses equivalent to 4 Colgate credits.
 Any deviation from this norm requires pre-approval from the approved program sponsor, director of off-campus study, and subsequently from the associate dean of the faculty.
 Students who plan to participate in an approved program must submit a Transfer Credit Application Form, available in the Registrar’s Office or online, prior to departure.

 Students may participate in one semester-long approved program.
-Students with a compelling academic reason who wish to study on a single approved program for two consecutive semesters must successfully petition the Off-Campus Study Committee.
+Students with a compelling academic reason who wish to study on a single approved program for two consecutive semesters must successfully petition the Office of Off-Campus Study.
 Petitions for two different approved programs will not be allowed.
 Students who successfully petition to participate in an approved program for two consecutive terms may transfer eight (8.00) credits toward the Colgate degree.
 This is the maximum transfer credit: students who earn eight credits may not receive other transfer credit, such as Advanced Placement or summer credit.
 This policy does not alter existing policies set by departments and programs for transferring major or minor credit.

 Credit from approved programs counts toward the six-course limit for transfer credit.
 Credit and grades for approved programs appear on the Colgate transcript but are not counted toward the GPA.
 Satisfactory/Unsatisfactory (S/U) or other ungraded options are not permitted.
 Courses taken on an approved program do not count toward the Global Engagement requirement.